2DMAT/odatse-STR/doc/en/source/tutorial/pamc.rst

 Calculation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, move to the folder where the sample file is located.
-(Hereinafter, it is assumed that you are the root directory of 2DMAT.)
+(Hereinafter, it is assumed that you are the root directory of odatse-STR.)

 .. code-block::